-Whether you’re looking for something in the center of things or would like a quieter home base, you’ll be sure to find it in this welcoming city!
+Whether you’re looking for something in the centre of things or would like a quieter home base, you’ll be sure to find it in this welcoming city!

-Also commonly known as the Ring, this vibrant area is the city center, making up the heart of Cologne.
-It is filled with opportunities for shopping, dining, entertainment, nightlife and contains the majority of Cologne’s tourist attractions.
-It is also well-known for its Belgain Quarter, where you can find shops and stalls offering all sorts of wares, from furniture to secondhand books.
+Also commonly known as the Ring, this vibrant area is the city centre, making up the heart of Cologne.
+It is filled with opportunities for shopping, dining, entertainment, nightlife and contains the majority of Cologne’s tourist attractions; yes, also the cathedral Kölner Dom is in the heart of the city.

 Of course, this is not going to be an area for budget accommodation.
 But if you’re set on being in the middle of the action and the nightlife, and want to be able to walk to a lot of places, then it might be worth paying higher rent for.

 Locals and visitors alike visit the Turkish groceries, and spend time at quirky cafés, bars and parks.

 Rent can vary by area, but the more budget-friendly pricing is usually found in the northern section of the neighborhood.